thesleuth/reveal-slides/md/intro-to-tdd.md

 ###Third Law

-You may not write more production code than is sufficent to pass current failing test.
+You may not write more production code than is sufficent to pass the current failing test.

 ```
 public String speak(){